Elliott 'encouraged' COVID-19 vaccines set for full approval for children

-WATAUGA — Watauga County Schools Superintendent Scott Elliott is feeling encouraged that vaccines will soon be available to all school-aged children.
+WATAUGA — Watauga County Schools Superintendent Scott Elliott is feeling encourages that vaccines will soon be available to all school-aged children.

 The Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices will Nov.
 3 to discuss further clinical recommendations.